hen900/mykoprisma_server/README.md

 - **GET `/getOverride`**: Retrieves the current override data from the database.

+### Photo Model

+Photos are stored in an output directory /uploads with a timestamp.

 ### Photo Controller

 - **POST `/setPhoto`**: Sets the photo capture override.
 To manually trigger a photo capture, send a POST request to `/setPhoto` with the following JSON payload: